 Federal law grants substantial supervisory and enforcement powers to federal banking regulators, and they have assumed an active oversight, examination and enforcement role across the financial services industry.
 The results of supervisory or examination activities by our regulators, including actual or perceived compliance failures, could result in limitations on our ability to enter into certain transactions, engage in new activities, expand geographically, make acquisitions or obtain necessary regulatory approvals in connection therewith, or otherwise require us to modify our businesses practices in a manner that materially impacts our financial condition or results of operations.
-These activities also could result in significant fines, penalties or required corrective actions, some of which could be expensive and difficult to implement.
+These activities also could result in significant fines, penalties or required corrective actions, some of which could be expensive, difficult to implement or materially impact our business or financial condition.
 In addition, another financial institution's violation of law or regulation may give rise to an investigation of the same or similar activities of PNC.
+Further, the Federal Reserve requires a BHC to act as a source of financial and managerial strength for its subsidiary banks.
+The Federal Reserve could require PNC to commit resources to PNC Bank when doing so is not otherwise in the interests of PNC or its shareholders or creditors.